spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/20-create-gcp-iaas-cluster.md

 # Create and Manage GCP IaaS Cluster

 Palette supports creating and managing Kubernetes clusters deployed to a Google Cloud Platform (GCP) account.
-This section guides you on how to create an IaaS Kubernetes cluster in GCP that Palette manages.
+This section guides you on creating an IaaS Kubernetes cluster in GCP that Palette manages.

 # Prerequisites

-The following prerequisites must be met before deploying a cluster to GCP:
+Ensure the following requirements are met before you attempt to deploy a cluster to GCP:

 - Access to a GCP cloud account